First Steps to Development within the City of Marshall

 First, thank you for considering our community for your development.
 We have a trained staff of professionals to help you work through City processes.
 Your connections include:

 The first step in considering a new development should be the district in which you wish to locate.
-You can view our zoning map to determine the property’s zoning district.
-Then, by viewing that district’s description in the City’s Zoning Ordinance, you can determine if your use would be a permitted or special land use.
-If you need help using the online ordinance, here is a short tutorial.
+You can view our zoning map (PDF) to determine the property's zoning district.
+Then, by viewing that district's description in the City's Zoning Ordinance (PDF), you can determine if your use would be a permitted or special land use.

-If it is determined that your use would fall under special land use requirements, then you will need to submit the Special Land Use form, fees, and materials to the Planning & Zoning Department.
+If it is determined that your use would fall under special land use requirements, then you will need to submit the Special Land Use Form (PDF), fees, and materials to the Planning and Zoning Department.
 The process for approval will involve 2 meetings at Planning Commission; one for receiving of the application and one for public hearing and recommendation to City Council.
 City Council will then decide upon final approval of the special land use permit.

 All new developments require site plan review before the Planning Commission.
 A site plan review will require submittal of the Site Plan Application.
+Download the Site Plan Application (PDF).
 Two large size plans should be submitted for staff review along with the application.
 The various department heads within the city will review the plans.
 A representative of the project may be called in for this review or a letter may be sent to the applicant with any suggested staff revisions.
-When the plan is ready for Planning Commission review, and electronic copy is sent to: NDean@cityofmarshall.com and 14 size 11x17 plans and 2 full size plans are submitted within the appropriate Planning Commission meeting deadline.
+When the plan is ready for Planning Commission review, email Trisha Nelson and 14 size 11 by 17 plans and 2 full size plans are submitted within the appropriate Planning Commission meeting deadline (PDF).

 At least 2 meetings at the Planning Commission are required; One meeting to "receive" the plan and at least one meeting to vote on approval of the plan.
 Depending upon the complexity of the plan, the Planning Commission may wish to work with the developer to achieve certain community goals such as the best flow for traffic, the most advantageous parking, and especially those items which pertain to the health, safety, and welfare of the community.